 After DEED receives and reviews answers provided by the Employer, the unemployment office has the option to re-submit questions to the Applicant for further consideration or make a determination of coverage.

 Unfortunately, Applicants are hardly provided with the details from the answers provided by their former employer.
 Instead, this will come down the road in yellow envelopes.

 Nonetheless, the idea of keeping copies of questions and answers is to gage what was said in the past and to prevent contradiction.

 Lots of Applicants believe they gave the wrong answer or feel like they contradicted themselves when asked to to respond to a request for information.

 There are lots of reasons why Applicants feel this way.
 Here are just a few:

 - Misunderstood questions,

 - Lack of knowledge,

-Luckily, facts shared through this process can sometimes get clarified through the appeal process.
+Sometimes, facts shared through this process can get clarified through the appeal process.

 How Can An Unemployment Lawyer Help?